 Integrations: Options include Shopify, Magento, WooCommerce, SFCC, PrestaShop, and BigCommerce.

 Cost: Splitit fees vary, depending on whether you opt to get paid as customers pay (fee: 1.5% + $1.50 per installment) or receive the full amount up-front (3% + $1.00 per installment).

-- The different fee structure might make it less expensive for businesses.
+- The different fee structures might make it less expensive for certain businesses.

-How It Works: Partial.ly lets you set the limits for financing options your customers can choose from.
-Choose down payments, scheduled monthly payment amounts, and repayment timing that fits with your business.
+How It Works: Partial.ly lets you set the limits for your customers’ financing options.
+Choose down payments, scheduled monthly payment amounts, and repayment timing that fits your business.
 Unlike some other options, you retain the risk of offering payment plans, although Partial.ly gives you extensive tools for identifying and managing risky buyers.